QuizMaster-world/.github/profile/README.md

   - Enables quick access to quizzes without the overhead of graphical components.

 ### MicroQuizMaster
 - [***MicroQuizMaster***](https://github.com/QuizMaster-world/MicroQuizMaster) is our very smallest project, only ***8 KB*** big!
-Unlike to QuizMasterTerminal, this version contains no example quizzes, does not even use a TUI interface and is the only MIT licenced repository.
+Unlike QuizMasterTerminal, this version contains no example quizzes, does not even use a TUI interface and is the only MIT licenced repository.
 It targets users with the very weakest devices, **especially** Windows users or those seeking an experience with absolutely no frills.
 - **Key Benefits**
   - Smallest avalible version of QuizMaster
   - No requirements